2023 Best Geography & Cartography Schools

 Read full report on Geography & Cartography at George Mason University

-Read full report on Geography & Cartography at Villanova University
+Full Geography & Cartography at Villanova University Report

-University of Northern Iowa did quite well in this year’s ranking of the best schools for geography and cartography students.
-It came in at #23 on the list.
+University of Northern Iowa landed the #23 spot in the 2023 rankings for the best geography and cartography programs.
 UNI is a moderately-sized public school located in the small city of Cedar Falls.

 Read full report on Geography & Cartography at University of Northern Iowa

-With a ranking of #24, The University of Texas at Austin did quite well on this year’s best schools for geography and cartography students.
-Located in the large city of Austin, UT Austin is a public school with a very large student population.
+The University of Texas at Austin landed the #24 spot in the 2023 rankings for the best geography and cartography programs.
+Located in the city of Austin, UT Austin is a public school with a very large student population.

 While working on their degree, geography majors at UT Austin accumulate an average of around $21,171 in student debt.
 This translates to an average monthly loan payment of $249, based on a 10-year repayment plan.

-Full Geography & Cartography at The University of Texas at Austin Report
+Read full report on Geography & Cartography at The University of Texas at Austin

-University of Wisconsin - River Falls did quite well in this year’s ranking of the best schools for geography and cartography students.
-It came in at #25 on the list.
-Located in the distant town of River Falls, UW - River Falls is a public school with a moderately-sized student population.
+University of Wisconsin - River Falls landed the #25 spot in the 2023 rankings for the best geography and cartography programs.
+Located in the town of River Falls, UW - River Falls is a public school with a medium-sized student population.

 Additional Noteworthy Schools